Welcome to learning more about your New, Old or Future VacuFlush system.

 When comparing the major differences among marine toilet systems, most boaters find that SeaLand VacuFlush systems by Dometic offer many advantages that result in homelike comfort and superior, long lasting performance.

 How The VacuFlush System Operates:

 VacuFlush systems operate with fresh water, eliminating the mal odors and calcification build-up caused by lake and seawater organisms that die in the lines.
-It only uses an average of a pint of water per flush...
-Less water
+It only uses an average of a pint of water per flush... allowing up to four

 times more holding tank capacity than other types of systems.

 Vacuum is the most efficient way to evacuate the lines of waste.
 This cuts down the chances of permeation cause by sewage sitting in your lines, more common with other systems.

 All this performance with adult size seats and